Geopolitical Events

 What Are Geopolitical Events?

-Geopolitical events are significant political, social, or military occurrences involving relations between nations that influence global financial markets and economic stability.
+Geopolitical events are significant political, social, or military occurrences involving relations between nations that influence global financial markets, economic stability, and investor risk sentiment.

 Key Takeaways